sharky412/Slice-Of-Heaven/README.md

 ### Prerequisites
 - Node.js installed
-- MongoDB running locally or a connection string to a remote MongoDB server
+- MySQL running locally or a connection string to a remote MySQL server

 ### Steps
 1. Clone the repository: